max-logvyniuk/go-transports/README.md

 ## 1.TCP

-Inside there is TCP router for hangling tcp connection from clients written in gifferent langueges(testet with node.js client)
+Inside there is TCP router for handling tcp connection from clients written in different languages(tested with node.js client)

 ### 1.1 handleSimpleConnection
-To use import module and use like:
+Import module and use for routing tcp connections like this:

 ```bash
 routes := map[string]func(conn net.Conn, data string){